libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 or not, its NAT reachability, if it has been configured to use Relays, etc.
 {{% /notice %}}

-Let’s dig deeper into how each of those address sets is built.
+Let’s dig deeper into how each of those address sets are built.

 #### Network Interface Addresses